WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 - Just in case, let's add a quick check.

 - Add an `if` statement under `render`.
-  - This simply checks to see if `fetch()` has completed before `render()` tries to return the movie.
+  - This simply checks to see if `fetch()` has completed before `render()` tries to return the poem.
 Otherwise, it returns "Loading...".
   - For this especially, it's important that the state is declared in initial state object.
 This way, the `if` statement does not fail if the `fetch()` hasn't created the state yet.

 - You're done!
 Your `Home` page should load a random Shakespeare poem.